ably/ably-python/README.md

     cd ably-python
     python setup.py install

-## Breaking API Changes in Version 1.2.x
+## Breaking API Changes in Version 1.2.0

-Please see our Upgrade / Migration Guide for notes on changes you need to make to your code to update it to use the new API introduced by version 1.2.x
+Please see our [Upgrade / Migration Guide](UPDATING.md) for notes on changes you need to make to your code to update it to use the new API introduced by version 1.2.0.

 ## Usage